So Much To Do During Your Visit

 Guided Walking Tours

-Guided walking tours are a great way to enjoy Fairchild more in-depth.
+Guided walking tours are a great, in-depth way to enjoy Fairchild.
 Tours are led by Garden Docents who will guide you along the way to many different plants, flowers, birds, butterflies and other wildlife.
 The content will vary depending on the departure location and interest of the visitors.
 Please check at the Information Desk at the Shehan Visitor Center upon arrival or call ahead 305.667.1651 ext.
 3388 to confirm availability.

 Guided Walking Tour Weekday Schedule